 Speaking of retrieving, Cornish Rex cats are great at retrieving toys and playing fetch.
 They’re very quick and able to move around corners easily.

 Cornish Rex cats love people and are always looking to give affection or for a lap to sit on.
 Their friendly demeanor and intelligence makes them fairly easy to train for therapy work, and their love for being held by humans makes vet visits a bit less stressful.

 The Cornish Rex is another cat who’s great for couples who can’t decide whether they want a cat or a dog.
 Radio host Robin Quivers mentioned her Cornish Rex Cats on The Howard Stern Show all the time, and fashion designer Michael Kors owned two of these brainy cats.

 10. Singapura Cat

 Singapura cats may have come from the Abyssinian and the Burmese, and a DNA study found very little genetic difference from the Burmese.
 Still, they’ve earned recognition as their own breed, and they share the intelligence of their ancestors.

 The most notable difference is how tiny Singapura cats are.
-In addition to being one of the smartest cat breeds in the world, they are also the smallest cat breed in the world.
+In addition to being one of the smartest cat breeds in the world, they are also the smallest.

-Despite their small size, Singapura cats have a big personality and their hyperactivity makes sure that you know they’re there.
-Singapura cats may surprise you by jumping from a high place onto your shoulder as you walk by.
+Despite their small size, Singapura cats have big personalities, and their hyperactivity makes sure that you know they’re there.
+They may surprise you by jumping from a high place onto your shoulder as you walk by.

-Think your cat is one of the smartest cats in the world?
+Is your cat one of the smartest cats in the world?
 Should any other breeds be on the list?
 Let us know in the comments below!